-SUNY Downstate Medical Center hosted a Creating a Team Culture workshop in New York, New York for 55 of their Chief Residents recently.
+SUNY Downstate Medical Center hosted a Creating a Team Culture workshop in New York, New York for 55 of its Chief Residents recently.
 The Chief Residents are at the end of their residency programs and SUNY felt it would be important for them to have a leadership development day that included this workshop.
 SUNY Downstate Medical Center’s history spans more than 130 years.
 It was the first medical school founded within a hospital, making bedside training an integral part of students’ education.

 The group of sleep-deprived Residents gathered with some skepticism about doing a workshop.
 They have very intense and demanding schedules, and expertise in their fields.
 Why did they need something like this to help them communicate better?
 I shared my own recent experience with Chief Residents with them, as my youngest son was recently hospitalized.
 Through the lessons illustrated by the story, they were able to see how paying closer attention to their communication strategies is not only helpful but is essential to their success as physicians.